-Since its inception, Wake has gone from strength to strength.
+Since its inception, WAKE has gone from strength to strength.
 Thanks to everyone involved in forming this outsider collective, we’re no longer a fragile newborn, but have continued to grow in both size and stature.
 This year we’re leveling up by reimagining the festival design.
-We’ll be expanding the capacity, developing our program, and bringing in some fresh elements.
+We’ll be keeping all the elements that make this event special, while expanding the capacity, developing our program, and bringing in fresh elements.

 What are the dates?